Launching your business in Arkansas? Check the availability of your business entity name with our easy-to-follow guide.

 To look up an LLC in Arkansas, you can follow these steps:

-- Go to the Arkansas Secretary of State website (https://www.sos.arkansas.gov/).
+- Go to the Arkansas Secretary of State’s website: Visit the website of the Arkansas Secretary of State.

 Note that the search results may include multiple LLCs with similar names, so make sure to verify that the LLC you are looking at is the correct one.